pzavolinsky/bauxite/README.md

     # === suite.bxt === #
     test login.bxt
     test register.bxt
-    test browse_arround.bxt
+    test browse_around.bxt
     test purchase_something.bxt
     # more tests here...

 Note the `--csv-summary` option in the configuration above.
-That option generates a single-ling CSV file ideal to feed the `Plot` Jenkins plugin.
-I won't go into the details of configuring the Plot plugin, but instead here is a fragment of a possible Jenkins config.xml plotting the Bauxite test results:
+That option generates a single-line CSV file ideal to feed into the `Plot` Jenkins plugin.
+I won't go into the details of configuring the Plot plugin, but instead here is a fragment of a possible Jenkins `config.xml` plotting the Bauxite test results:

     <publishers>
       ...